Missouri Buddy Check 22 Day

 documented suicide death

-1. Start the conversation: “I’ve been thinking of you, can we talk?”
+1. Talk.
+Start with “I’ve been thinking of you, can we talk?” then ask “How are you doing?”

-2. Be a good listener.
+2. Listen.
 Listen to what they say, try to understand their thoughts and feelings, and summarize what you heard back to them.
 This lets the person know they are being heard and understood.
-If they are not doing ok, ask them what is going on and what they think will help.
-If you are worried about their safety, call the Missouri 988 Suicide & Crisis Lifeline (Veterans press 1)
+If they are not doing ok, ask them what is going on and be ready to offer help if needed.
+If you are worried about their safety, call the 988 Suicide & Crisis Lifeline (Veterans press 1)

-3. Let them know you are here for them.
-Make a plan to talk again soon.
+3. Meet again.
+Let them know you are here for them.
+Make a plan to talk or meet again soon.

 Learn about Prevention